soyeldono/Algoritmos-en-Grafos/README.md

 # PyGraph 2.0

-PyGraph allows works with graph unidirectional.
-Pygraph was created to use in class "Algoritmos en Grafos".
+PyGraph allows TO works with graph unidirectional.
+Pygraph was created to use in the class "Algoritmos en Grafos".

 ![2021-08-21 13-04-17](https://user-images.githubusercontent.com/38016639/130331370-347a4dee-b4ef-4f0e-8288-46583533ab98.gif)